Iron Mountain Inc. Shares Approach 52-Week High - Market Mover

 Per Group Comparative Performance

-- The company's price-to-earnings ratio, which relates a company's share price to its earnings per share, is 4.1% higher than the average peer.
+- The company's price-to-earnings ratio, which relates a company's share price to its earnings per share, is -16.7% lower than the average peer.

 This story was produced by the Kwhen Automated News Generator.
 For more articles like this, please visit us at finance.kwhen.com.
 Write to editors@kwhen.com. © 2020 Kwhen Inc.